Dave Fornell, editor of DAIC Magazine

 An example of advanced visualization and image navigation technologies from Philips to improve accuracy, speed and enable more complex transcatheter procedures.

 A cardiovascular service line manager reader of DAIC recently e-mailed me and asked if I had a list of the top technologies that will likely change cardiology in the next few years.
 He wanted this information for a capital improvement planning for the next decade.
-I did not have this compilation handy, so I wrote the following list of 17 technology trends I feel will change how cardiology is practiced over the next 10 years.
-These items are not listed in any particuar order of importance:
+I did not have this compilation handy, so I wrote the following list of 17 technology trends I feel will change how cardiology is practiced over the next 10 years, based on my industry observations.
+These items are not listed in any particular order of importance: